Effects of Hurricane Helene in North Carolina

 Wind and flooding from Hurricane Helene devastated North Carolina on September 27, 2024, primarily in its western Appalachian region, causing at least 108 reported deaths and major destruction of infrastructure and residential areas across several settlements.
-After making landfall in the Big Bend region of Florida on September 27, the hurricane began to traverse over land across Georgia as a Category 2 hurricane and into the Appalachian mountain range as a tropical storm, depositing record-breaking amounts of rainfall across several towns in western North Carolina, including Asheville, Swannanoa, Spruce Pine, Chimney Rock, Montreat, Lake Lure, and several others.
+After making landfall in the Big Bend region of Florida on September 27, the hurricane traveled overland across Georgia as a Category 2 hurricane and into the Appalachian mountain range as a tropical storm, depositing record-breaking amounts of rainfall across several towns in western North Carolina, including Asheville, Swannanoa, Black Mountain, Montreat, Spruce Pine, Fairview, Chimney Rock, Lake Lure, and several others.

 As a result of the historic rainfall, several rivers in the region overflowed and inundated multiple settlements, destroying houses and infrastructure and cutting off power, transportation, and communications to many towns for prolonged periods.
 In addition, several mudslides occurred across the region, significantly worsening the damage.
 Helene was the costliest natural disaster in North Carolina history, surpassing Hurricane Florence from 2018.

 Background

 Western North Carolina, and Appalachia as a whole, has historically been victim to significant flooding and damage caused by weakened hurricanes or their remnants, despite being far inland of coastal regions that typically bear the strongest and most publicized impacts.
 This is due to intense rainfall that can cause significant swelling of rivers and bodies of water, as well as torrents of water flowing down mountainous areas which cause destruction and damaging mudslides.

 For example, rainfall from Hurricane Andrew in 1992 spread across the southeastern United States along the Appalachian Mountains corridor; totals of over 5 in were reported near Ellicott Rock Wilderness.

-Many counties in western North Carolina did not have strong building codes to protect against the conditions brought on by Hurricane Helene, in part because of opposition from the North Carolina Home Builders Association.